patryk-makarewicz/color-game/README.md

 # General info

-This is the color game for kids.
+A Color Game App to learn names of colors for kids.
 <br />

 ## What's inside?